Civil Resolution Tribunal

-The Civil Resolution Tribunal (CRT) is Canada's first online tribunal, located in British Columbia (BC), Canada and created under a Provincial statute.
-The CRT is an administrative tribunal with different legal standards than BC Court Services and court system.
-It is one of the first examples in the world of online dispute resolution (ODR) being incorporated into the public justice system.
+The Civil Resolution Tribunal (CRT) is Canada's first online administrative tribunal, located in British Columbia (BC), Canada, and created under a provincial statute.
+It is one of the world's first examples of online dispute resolution (ODR) being incorporated into the public justice system.

 History

 The CRT was established as a quasi-judicial administrative tribunal under the Civil Resolution Tribunal Act (CRTA), which came into force on March 15, 2013.
-The Tribunal commenced public operations on July 13, 2016.